shirish93/shirish93.github.io/_posts/2024-02-16-innovation-trap.md

 image: "assets/images/inno-trap.jpg"
 ---

-Don't be seduced by the latest 'innovation' fads; instead, focus on aligning innovation with your core business goals and customer needs.
-This approach will help you avoid the innovation trap and achieve long-term success.
+It's easy to be seduced by the latest 'innovation' fads.
+But it's important to focusing on aligning innovation with core business goals and customer needs.
+This approach will help teams avoid the innovation trap and achieve long-term success.

 ## The Innovation Trap

-Forget mansions in the Metaverse and AI-powered self-driving cars, or even a land where banks are replaced by blockchains running on customer hardware.
-The real battle between businesses isn't about the hottest trends, but aligning innovation with their bottom line.
-While everyone chases the next big thing, many get lost in a jumble of buzzwords and expensive fads, forgetting to ask: Does this actually help our customers and make us money?
+Forget mansions in the Metaverse and AI-powered self-driving cars.
+Or even a land where banks are replaced by blockchains running on customer hardware.
+Businesses grow and die not on the hottest trends, but at the 'bottom line'.
+The victors are those who successfully align innovation with core business outcomes.
+As companies chase next big thing, they get lost in a jumble of buzzwords and expensive fads.
+They forget to ask: Does this actually help our customers and make us money?

 Take the example of Gamestop, the video game retailer that gambled $100 million on an NFT marketplace in 2021.
 A year later, the project was bleeding cash and eventually shut down two years later, with negative revenue to show overall.
 What went wrong?
-They mistook hype for need, and neglected their core business for a risky trend with no clear value proposition.
-They forgot to ask: what is the real need of our customers, and how are we creating value for them through this project?
+They mistook hype for need.
+They neglected their core business for a risky trend with no clear value proposition.
+They forgot to ask: what is the real need of our customers?
+How are we creating value for them through this project?

 This isn't an isolated incident.
 Companies often waste resources on innovation for the sake of innovation, neglecting to align it with their strategic goals and customer needs.
-This misalignment can lead to:
+Such misalignment leads to:

 * **Wasted capital:** Throwing money at unproven trends instead of investing in core strengths.
+NFT's on IOT Blockchain, anybody?
 * **Missed opportunities:** Ignoring innovations that could truly benefit the business.
+I could have been a Metaverse millionaire!
 * **Reduced profitability:** Diverting resources from essential areas to fringe projects.

-So, how can businesses avoid this innovation trap?
-The answer lies in political savvy, not just blindfolded trend-chasing.
+How can businesses avoid this innovation trap?
+The answer lies in political savvy, not blind trend-chasing.
 It's about understanding the complex dynamics of your organization, industry, and customers with diplomacy and skill.

 Think of a politically suave leader not as a scheming manipulator, but as someone who can: